ursci/hikagefinder-server/README.md

-# Shade Route API Server
+# Hikage Finder API Server

 ## How to start the API server